intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 --- abstract

-Jon Postel's famous statement of "Be liberal in what you accept, and conservative in what you send" is a principle that has long guided the design and implementation of Internet protocols.
+The robustness principle, often phrased as "be conservative in what you send, and liberal in what you accept", has long guided the design and implementation of Internet protocols.
 The posture this statement advocates promotes interoperability in the short term, but can negatively affect the protocol ecosystem over time.
 For a protocol that is actively maintained, the robustness principle can, and should, be avoided.

 --- middle

 # Introduction

-Jon Postel's robustness principle has been hugely influential in shaping the design of the Internet.
+The robustness principle has been hugely influential in shaping the design of the Internet.
 As stated in IAB RFC 1958 {{?PRINCIPLES=RFC1958}}, the robustness principle advises to:

 > Be strict when sending and tolerant when receiving.
 Implementations must follow specifications precisely when sending to the network, and tolerate